Charter Schools Program

 Grant Kickoff Webinar

-Mississippi First hosted a webinar for charter school applicants who have submitted their letter of intent to the MS Charter School Authorizer Board AND were invited by the Authorizer Board to attend the Eligible Applicant Orientation Webinar that they hosted on March 22, 2024.
-During this CSP Webinar Kickoff Webinar, we gave an overview of the following:
+Mississippi First will host a Kickoff webinar on June 16, 2025, for charter school applicants who have submitted their letter of intent to the MS Charter School Authorizer Board AND are invited by the Authorizer Board to attend the Eligible Applicant Orientation Webinar, which they will host on April 4, 2025.
+During this CSP Webinar Kickoff Webinar, Mississippi First will provide an overview of the following:

 • Who we are and our role in the state’s charter sector